Sampathmoolya/sql-case-study-dannys-diner/README.md

 * `menu`
 * `members`

-These tables are used to answer a series of business-focused SQL questions.
+These tables are used to answer a series of business-focused analytical questions.

 ## 🚀 About

-This project is part of my Data Analytics learning journey and demonstrates practical SQL skills through solving real-world business case studies.
+This project is part of my Data Analytics learning journey and demonstrates practical SQL skills by solving real-world business case studies.